 The IPS 3D technology makes use of geo-referencing, enabling the VMS to be ‘aware’ of the exact location of cameras and other devices, and to correlate that data with absolute positioning devices and smart system maps.

 To provide seamless support for operators, ensuring they remain efficient throughout an incident, IPS 3D technology works on a system level rather than at a camera level.
 By adding intelligence to the relationships between cameras, edge devices and the graphical user interface, it provides real benefits for businesses and organisations.

 The IPS 3D technology delivers accurate levels of camera control, alarm handling and target tracking during an incident.
 There are three benefits of 3D technology: intuitive PTZ control, manual object tracking and automated tracking over multiple devices.

 This functionality adds value for the user and makes the operator’s task simpler.
 When an incident occurs, even though the operator may have numerous other tasks to perform, the system can either simplify tracking suspects, or automate the process so human error is not a risk factor.

 IPS 3D technology negates the threat of operator error, it increases the efficiency of security teams, it eliminates confusion over camera numbers and pre-set codes, and it ensures the video surveillance system operates at an optimal level when it counts most: during alarm events and incidents.

 This elevates the end user’s return on investment, as staff perform to a higher level, and the system aids personnel when they need support the most.

-IPS VideoManager’s 3D technology uses artifical intelligence to deliver smart benefits which provide an increased return on investment for end users who are serious about security.
+IPS VideoManager’s 3D technology uses artificial intelligence to deliver smart benefits which provide an increased return on investment for end users who are serious about security.
 The technology increases the efficiency of both staff and systems, and also solves an everyday issue which many video surveillance users face in a smart and innovative way.